RedisLabs/redislabs-docs/content/rc/how-to/all-memcached-cloud.md

 If your resource has SASL authentication enabled, you can't use nc command or telnet to run flush_all on your Memcached Enterprise Cloud resource.
-You will have to download a Memcached CLI client that supports SASL.
+You have to download a Memcached CLI client that supports SASL.
 We recommend to use the bmemcached-CLI client, and the instructions here is for this client.
 This instruction refers to Ubuntu OS.
 Please make the necessary changes if you are using other Linux